 - Slice the pound cake and enjoy!

 Of course, I’m sure you could find a willing friend or neighbor to take the other cake off your hands!
-And trust me when I say this is even better than the original at Starbucks.
+And trust me, this is even better than the original at Starbucks.

-This cake freezes well just wait until it defrosts to add the glaze.
+This cake freezes well.
+Wait until it defrosts to add the glaze.
 Double the recipe and freeze one of the cakes for a later date.

-A standard 9×5 loaf cake pan that traditionally makes a one-pound cake is best for this recipe.
-Using a smaller pan will cause issues with the cake being done before over-browning.
+A standard 9×5 loaf cake pan, which traditionally yields a one-pound cake, is best suited for this recipe.
+Using a smaller pan can cause issues with the cake being done before it browns.

 You can double the recipe and make it in a bundt pan or two-layer cakes.